greatgaga/EspViking/README.md

 ## Setting up the ESP32
 Only things you need to setup is password and SSID of your network.
+Feel free to change wordlists in data directory.

 ## Notes
 I know this project is very buggy and feel free to contact me.